gcoe-dresden/cuda-gpu-tlb/README.md

 - stride_KB = page_size  and
 - iteration = #entries
-- choose the parameters that (otherwise you wont see the wanted effects):
+- choose the parameters that (otherwise you will not see the wanted effects):
 ```
 stride_kb * iterations < TLB but 2 * stride_kb * iterations > TLB
 ```